 REQUIRED COURSES (skip to ELECTIVE COURSES)

-BIOM600 NGG Core I: Cell Biology.
+BIOM 600 NGG Core I: Cell Biology.
 This course is required for all BGS students.
 It covers basic biochemistry and surveys topics of cell biology including: cell structure, compartmentalization and trafficking, signal transduction, cytoskeleton, membranes and membrane transport.
 Offered Fall semester.
-Course Director: John Weisel
+Course Director:

 NGG 572 CORE II: Electrical Language of Cells.
 This course introduces students to the high-speed electro-chemical signaling mechanisms that occur in nerve and other excitable cells during normal activity.
 Topics considered in substantial detail include: a) a basic description of the passive and active membrane electrical properties; b) the molecular architecture and functional role of ion channels in cell signaling; c) the role of the calcium ion as an ubiquitous chemical messenger, with applications to neuro-secretion; d) excitatory and inhibitory transmission in the central nervous system; e) sensory transduction, as illustrated by the visual, olfactory and auditory pathways.
 The course assumes a standard background in cell biology, as well as basic concepts from college physics and college calculus.
 Offered Fall semester.
 Course Directors: Doug Coulter and Toshi Hoshi

 NGG CORE IV: Seminar-Related Journal Club.
-The goals of this course are to learn how to read and critique research papers; to learn how to present a polished, professional summary of a recent paper, and to acquire some background information and context to more fully appreciate research seminars in the Wednesday INS seminar series.
-Each Monday session will consist of two 20 minute presentations of a research paper related to that week’s Wednesday seminar, followed by student-led discussion.
-Each Wednesday session consists of attending the one hour formal INS seminar by faculty invited from other institutions to speak about their work, published and unpublished.
+The goals of this weekly course are to learn how to read and critique research papers; to learn how to present a polished, professional summary of a recent paper, and to acquire some background information and context to more fully appreciate research seminars in the Wednesday MINS seminar series.
+Each Monday session will consist of two 25-minute presentations of a research paper related to that week’s Wednesday seminar.
+Each presentation will be followed by a student-led discussion (~15 minutes).
+Each Wednesday session consists of attending the one-hour formal MINS seminar by faculty invited from other institutions to speak about their work, published and unpublished.
 Attendance at both the Monday and Wednesday sessions is required.
-Course Directors (Fall 2013): Wenqin Luo and Heath Schmidt
+Papers are posted on the web at the Neuroscience Journal Club site.
+Each student who is not presenting is required to read and be prepared to discuss each of the two papers assigned weekly.
+Following the first class, subsequent presentations will be by first year students.
+You will sign up for presentations and lunch with the seminar speakers at the first Journal Club session.
+A faculty mentor will help presenters read and understand the assigned papers and prepare a power point presentation.
+Presenters should meet with their mentors at least twice to discuss the papers and polish the presentations.
+The schedule of Journal Club presenters is posted on the Neuroscience Journal Club website.
+Course Directors (Fall 2016): Kacy Cullen and Sandra Maday.

 Note: A seminar schedule and papers are posted at the following link: Journal Club Papers.